irsat000/CAI-Tools/README.md

 Similar to "Download as Tavern chat".
 You can download all chats in one go in Tavern format.
 It will download a zip file that contains .jsonl files.

 ### Misc
+###### Drag and Remove Button
+You can drag the button by its appendage on the left.
+If tapped 3 times consecutively on the appendage, it will remove the button until page reload.
 ###### Passive
 Shows up to 999 chats in "View Chat Histories".
 You can download it all.
 The limit they put was originally 50.
 ###### JSON_to_ReadOffline.html